 The Batwa People – are pygmies and were the first inhabitants of years, they were hunter-gatherers and lived in the forests of Southwest Uganda and beyond.
 They left a small ecological footprint on the Forest and lived in harmony with nature.
 Conservationists insisted that they were evicted from their traditional home, the Forest.
 In those days, they had no voice, no representation – the existed as squatters, beggars, accused of being drunkards, marijuana smoking, lazy people.

 Today various organizations have given them a voice, defended their rights as first people, improved their living conditions, medical care, education, and more.

 The Batwa Experience in the Buhoma area and the Buniga Forest Walk, near Southern Bwindi, give you a glimpse into the lives and traditions of the Batwa Pygmies.
 It also restores a bit of their dignity and keeps their cultural practices alive to be passed on to future generations.

-The Hike through Bwindi Impenetrable Forest can be one day or the long hike from the north of Bwindi to the South – called Nkuringo- there one can stay overnight and continue the next day down to scenic Lake Mutanda where you paddle across in a wooden dugout and proceed to the town of Kisoro.
+The Hike through Bwindi Impenetrable Forest tales one day, or The Hike takes you from the north of Bwindi to the South tp Nkuringo.
+There you can stay overnight and continue the next day down to scenic Lake Mutanda where you paddle across in a wooden dugout and proceed to the town of Kisoro.

-This is the most popular hike along two trails of Bwindi – there are however other trails and nature walk, most from easy to moderate in and near the forest that can be explored on foot and require from an hour to all day long.
+It is the most popular Hike along two trails of Bwindi – there are.
+However, there are other trails and nature walk.
+Most are from easy to moderate endurance wise.
+They are located in and near the forest.
+Meaning that can be explored on foot and require from an hour to all day long.

 Hiking through the Bwindi Impenetrable Forest is always with a guide.
 The through the Bwindi Impenetrable Forest Hikes have become more popular over the last few years, especially with those who choose to trek gorillas twice, once in Buhoma and once in the South of the Park.